apstevens/finalbell-api/scripts/README.md

 ## What the Script Does

-1. **Triggers backend CSV sync** - Calls the API endpoint to download latest CSV from Playwell FTP
+1. **Triggers backend CSV sync** - Calls the API endpoint to download latest CSV from muaythai-boxing.com FTP
 2. **Waits for completion** - Allows time for the sync to finish
 3. **Copies CSV to frontend** - Copies the CSV file to frontend assets directory
 4. **Runs frontend import** - Executes `importProducts.mjs` to parse CSV and generate product data